HomePage - Upoet.com

 Updated: December, 2013 (each week I'll add more)

 Note: The following autobiography is a work-in-progress, written to give the reader some insight into the type of life I live and my writing.
 It is rough, and will go through the polishing process.
 I'll hire an editor to work with me and clean up the grammar. (hopefully each month)

-I'd like to thank the many people that have contributed to my personal growth, from my doctors to the many female servers.
+I'd like to thank the many people who have contributed to my personal growth.

 Christine and Isabelle